galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > >
 > > > <solution-title></solution-title>
 > > >
 > > > 1.
-There are 12 leiden clusters.
+There are 13 leiden clusters.
 > > > 2.
-Clusters in close proximity (f.ex. clusters 0 and 5) share a similar chromatin accessibility profile, compared to a cluster further away (f.ex. cluster 9).
+Clusters in close proximity (f.ex. clusters 0 and 5) share a similar chromatin accessibility profile (and very likely also a similar cell type), compared to a cluster further away (f.ex. cluster 9).
 > > >
 > > {: .solution}
 > >